 JTI – Joint Technology Initiatives

 Most of the JTIs currently underway are a direct partnership between the European Commission and the relevant industrial platforms.
-However, in some cases there is also direct participation by member states, thus reinforcing public funding for this industrial sector.
+However, in some cases there is also direct participation by Member States, thereby strengthening public funding for this industrial sector.

-FCT ensures national participation in two of these JTIs, KDT, which succeeds ECSEL, dedicated to the area of electronic components and systems, for the period 2021-2027, and EuroHPC, dedicated to high-performance computing.
+FCT ensures national participation in two of these JTIs: KDT, which succeeds ECSEL and is dedicated to electronic components and systems for the period 2021-2027, and EuroHPC, dedicated to high-performance computing.

 KEY DIGITAL TECHNOLOGIES (KDT)

-EuroHPC was created in 2019 to support the deployment of several supercomputers in Europe and to foster the development of High Performance Computing technologies.
+EuroHPC was created in 2019 to support the deployment of several supercomputers in Europe and to foster the development of technologies with High Performance Computing.